qutip/qutip/doc/guide/dynamics/dynamics-stochastic.rst

 ===========================

 In situations where instead of running multiple trajectories, we want to reproduce a single trajectory from known noise or measurements obtained in lab.
-In these cases, we can use :method:`~qutip.solver.stochastic.SMESolver.run_from_experiment`.
+In these cases, we can use :meth:`~qutip.solver.stochastic.SMESolver.run_from_experiment`.

 Let use the measurement output ``J_x`` of the first trajectory of the previous simulation as the input to recompute a trajectory: